How to make the perfect coffee with the stamping pot

 Step 9

 Pour out your coffee immediately.
-Either you have made coffee for several people anyway or you keep it warm in a thermos for later use.
-It's best not to leave the coffee in the pot, as it will continue to extract and over-extract, making the coffee bitter.
+Either you have made coffee for several people anyway or you keep it warm in a thermos flask for later use.
+It is best not to leave the coffee in the plunger jug, as it will continue to extract and over-extract, making the coffee bitter.

 Done!
 Now just wait until the coffee is at drinking temperature.... enjoy it!